-At PrepMatters, all educational planning begins with a comprehensive initial assessment with one of our expert educational counselors.
+At PrepMatters, all educational planning begins with a comprehensive counseling assessment with one of our expert educational counselors.
 Affording us the opportunity to collect and review the information essential to the planning process and to engage the family as a fully committed partner, this assessment culminates in a strategic educational plan tailored to the unique needs of the student.

-After the initial assessment, many families work with the educational planning staff to execute the strategic plan.
+After the counseling assessment, many families work with the educational planning staff to execute the strategic plan.
 This work can include designing a course schedule that reflects academic strengths, planning a strategy for standardized tests, identifying prospective colleges that fit the student from the standpoints of academics, social style and admissibility--and all the details in between.
 Click here to read about our complete list of offerings.